Nico Robin: Sabaody Archipelago, crew split, and Tequila Wolf

+Reunion, Fish-Man Island, and to the New World

+Robin was the eighth Straw Hat member to return to Sabaody, doing so secretly in order to lose World Government agents chasing after her.
+She reunited with Franky, Nami, Usopp and Chopper at Sabaody's Grove 17, and after the whole crew reunited, they set sail for the underwater Fish-Man Island.

-Two years later, Robin further hones her Flower-Flower Fruit powers to the point where she can create a full-bodied duplicate of herself and even wings composed entirely of arms and hands that allow her to fly.
-After Robin was unsuccessfully captured in Wano by CP0, the Government's direct intelligence agency after another Cipher Pol organization CP9 had already failed to execute her two years prior, her bounty was raised to over seven times her previous bounty, from 130,000,000 to 930,000,000.
+After Robin was unsuccessfully captured in Wano by CP0, the Government's direct intelligence agency after another Cipher Pol agency, CP9, had already failed to execute her two years prior, her bounty was raised to over seven times her previous bounty, from 130,000,000 to 930,000,000.

 In other media

 In the anime television series adaptation of the manga, Robin's voice actress is Yuriko Yamaguchi.
 In the 4Kids Entertainment English adaptation, her Baroque Works codename was changed to Miss Sunday and she is voiced by Veronica Taylor who portrays her with a country accent.
 In the Funimation English adaptation, her voice is supplied by Stephanie Young.
 In addition to the anime, Robin is featured in many of the adaptations based on the One Piece media franchise, including films, video games, and others as well.
 Emiya Ichikawa II performed as Robin in a kabuki play inspired by One Piece that ran at Tokyo's Shinbashi Enbujō throughout October and November 2015.
 Robin has also appeared as a playable character in the crossover fighting games Jump Super Stars and Jump Ultimate Stars.

-Robin is set to be portrayed by Lera Abova in the live action adaptation.
+Robin is portrayed by Lera Abova in the live action adaptation, in this series having more role before her first encounter with the Straw Hats, in a subplot where she visits Shellstown and Loguetown, and later having appearances during the events at Drum Island.